 Over the years, I’ve been asked innumerable times why Anchor Brewing chose to use the “Type G” keg coupler instead of the standard “American Sankey.”
+In 2017 Anchor finally transitioned to the standard 15.5 gallon “American Sankey” kegs, but up until then, our beer lived in fairly uncommon kegs.
 It’s an interesting bit of Anchor history that I’d like to explain.

 Anheuser Busch, at the time the largest brewery in the USA, used the Golden Gate tap and began to convert to the newer style kegs with the American Sankey around 1975.
 They began their conversion in the East and moved across the country in stages.
 This resulted in a huge number of surplus Golden Gate kegs ending up in the West.
 This was a huge blessing for the emerging craft brewers who had access to an almost unlimited supply of good kegs at scrap prices.
 Anchor was among them, having used Golden Gate since the 1890s.
 By 1987, or thereabouts, even our old racking equipment was in dire need of replacement.
 We were about to make a major investment in kegs because we were planning a national draft rollout.

 Here’s where it gets interesting.
 Following the lead of Anheuser Busch, all of the major breweries quickly followed suit.
 Everybody’s kegs looked the same.
 As one of the few, if not only, small craft brewers operating in the draft space with breweries many times our size, it was incredibly important that our kegs stand out, so they would not be accidentally absorbed into the giant infrastructure of the mass brewers.